MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/04-nine-pillars/06-why-all-nine-matter.md

 #### 🤝 Practice Exercise

-**Honest Fear Check**: Ask your AI: "I just read about why 'all nine pillars matter.'
+> **Ask your AI**: "I just read about why 'all nine pillars matter.'
 I'm feeling [overwhelmed / excited / skeptical].
 Help me process: what's one pillar I could learn first that would give me immediate wins while building toward the complete system?
 Don't give me the 'right' answer—give me the answer for my emotional state."

 **What you're practicing**: Self-awareness and strategic sequencing through AI partnership.
 Your AI helps you find the right entry point based on where you actually are emotionally and practically.